Southwest Zone

 AGATE LAKE: Bass, carp, black crappie, yellow perch, brown bullhead

+Agate Lake is 76 percent full.
 Fishing for bass and panfish should be good.
 Illegally introduced common carp are a problem at Agate, and anglers are encouraged to harvest any carp caught at the reservoir.
 Last updated 6/18/25

 APPLEGATE RESERVOIR: Trout, landlocked spring chinook, largemouth bass, smallmouth bass, black crappie, bluegill,

-The surface temperature at Applegate moderated to 71 F with cooler weather this week.
+The surface temperature at Applegate moderated to 75 F with cooler weather this week.
 Check up-to-date reservoir levels here, or call the Army Corps of Engineers at 800-472-2434 for flow and temperature information.

 Trout fishing should be good, although anglers may want to fish deeper now.
 Trolling flies or lures like a flatfish or panther martin on light line is worth a try, or fishing with heavier gear like dodgers and flashers ahead of a wedding ring spiked with a nightcrawler, Gulp worm or corn.
 Powerbait is the bait of choice for bank anglers.
-The intake tower bridge is another spot to fish when Applegate is full.

 Bass fishing should be good at Applegate through summer.
-Smallmouth bass were caught on a Pro Shad swimbait recently
+Smallmouth bass were caught on a Pro Shad swimbait recently.

 There is a longstanding health advisory for consumption of resident species due to elevated levels of mercury.
 See Oregon Health Authority consumption guidelines or the sportfishing regulations for more information.
-Last updated 6/18/25.
+Last updated 7/8/25.

 APPLEGATE RIVER below Applegate Dam: Trout